urbit/urbit.org-reloaded/content/meetups.md

 <img src="https://media.urbit.org/site/meetup.jpg"/>
 </picture>

 Turns out that getting Urbit fans together in one room is pretty fun.
 Here's an incomplete list of community-led Urbit IRL groups.
 These events are generally informal and very approachable – feel free to dive in.

-If you'd like to list your Urbit meetup or event on this page, send an email to [support@urbit.org](mailto:support@urbit.org).
+Interested in hosting an Urbit event of your own?
+Follow our [guide to meetup best-practices](../hostingameetup).
+Send an email to [support@urbit.org](mailto:support@urbit.org) and we'll list your meetup on this page.

 Location | Contact information